iota-community/DAO-Pioneers/session-documents/2021/session-1.md

 From [The Dao of DAOs](https://www.notboring.co/p/the-dao-of-daos-5b9):

 "DAOs are all about maximizing stakeholder value.
 The users and contributors are also the investors and owners.
-While community ownership seems weird and novel and almost hippie, it’s actually a more natural model than a few outside investors and board members dumping a bunch of money into a company and deciding what it should do.
-The reason we do it the way we do is that, until now, it’s been too hard to coordinate having a lot of small owner/stakeholders who all get a say in decision-making.
+While community ownership seems weird and novel and almost hippie, it's actually a more natural model than a few outside investors and board members dumping a bunch of money into a company and deciding what it should do.
+We do it the way we do because, until now, it's been too hard to coordinate having a lot of small owners/stakeholders who all get a say in decision-making.
 Technology is finally enabling the more natural model."

 Some of the benefits of DAOs over traditional partnerships and co-operative structures: